andrienko/js_cli/README.md

 It is there for sake of extendability so please use it if you need to call the cli from your function (for example, to output something to the cli)

+Files
+---

+the_cli.js is a main file.
+Also it requires style.css to be attached to page (otherwise everything will be ugly). the_cli_commands.js and the_cli_filesystem.js are files that contain examples of commands you can create using the API.

 Running multiple instances on same page
 ---
 It was not really meant to be used alongside with something else, but you can add some tiny modifications yourself